-How to Store Beer
+How to store beer

 Unlike wine, the majority of beers are not brewed to age.
 Beer typically spoils within a few months, a year at most, with rare exceptions.
 Even specialty brews aren't made to improve over the five, ten or even longer age of some fine wines.
 There are some specialty brews, though, that can age up to 30 years.